aryamohan23/SoundSensei/README.md

        |----> service: Service scripts for data processing and analytics. <br>
        |&nbsp;&nbsp;&nbsp;&nbsp;|----> analytics_service.py: Includes functions for statistical analysis, data transformation, and generating recommendations.  <br>
        |&nbsp;&nbsp;&nbsp;&nbsp;|----> (other data files like train_data.csv) <br>
        |----> app.py: Main Python script for running the API.
-Consists of the initialization of the web application instance, and route definitions for &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; API endpoints.
-This file acts as the dispatcher for incoming HTTP requests, directing them to the appropriate handling logic defined &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; elsewhere in the application. <br>
+Consists of the initialization of the web application instance, and route definitions for API endpoints.
+This file acts as the dispatcher for incoming HTTP requests, directing them to the appropriate handling logic defined elsewhere in the application. <br>

 ## Installation and Execution Requirements